vitmihailov - Fotolia.com

-Parents have two ways to give the gift of plastic: They can co-sign for a card for their youngster, making them equally responsible for the charges on the account, or they can add their child as an authorized user under their own credit card account, allowing their child access to their preset limits.
+Parents have two ways to give the gift of plastic: They can co-sign for a card for their child, making them equally responsible for the charges on the account, or they can add their child as an authorized user under their own credit card account, allowing their youngster access to their preset limits.

 But if you're less sure they're ready for plastic, tread carefully.